Iran amasses more enriched uranium than allowed under pact, denies breach

 Israel, which considers the Iranian nuclear program an existential threat, has backed Trump’s hard line, as have U.S. allies among the rich Arab states of the Gulf, which consider Iran a foe and benefit from having its oil kept off markets.

 “Just imagine what will happen if the material stockpiled by the Iranians becomes fissionable, at military enrichment grade, and then an actual bomb,” Joseph Cohen, head of Israel’s Mossad intelligence agency, told a security conference.
-“The Middle East, and then the entire world, will be a different place.”

-Additional reporting by Babak Dehghanpisheh in Geneva, Lesley Wroughton in Washington, Jeffrey Heller and Ari Rabinovitch in Jerusalem, John Irish in Paris and Elizabeth Piper and Kylie MacLellan in London; Writing by Peter Graff; Editing by Kevin Liffey/Mark Heinrich
+Additional reporting by Babak Dehghanpisheh in Geneva, Lesley Wroughton in Washington, Jeffrey Heller and Ari Rabinovitch in Jerusalem, John Irish in Paris and Elizabeth Piper and Kylie MacLellan in London; Writing by Peter Graff; Editing by Mark Heinrich and Alistair Bell